-To date, we have devoted a substantial portion of our efforts and financial resources to the development of our diagnostic test, CyPatf[®] Lung.
-As a result, since our inception in 2014, we have funded our operations principally through private sales of our equity or debt securities.
-As of June 30, 2024, we had cash and cash equivalents of 0.8 million.
-As of August 9, 2024, after taking into account the August 2024 financing transactions, we had cash and cash equivalents of 1.5 million, which we expect will not support our operations beyond October.
+To date, we have devoted a substantial portion of our efforts and financial resources to the development of our diagnostic test, $CyPath^{\textcircled{R}}$ Lung.
+As a result, since our inception in 2014, we have funded our operations principally through private sales of our equity and our initial public offering.
+As of September 30, 2024, we had cash and cash equivalents of \$0.8 million.
+As of November 12, 2024, after the October 2024 Offerings, we had cash and cash equivalents of \$2.0 million, which we expect will not support our operations beyond March 2025.

-Prior to the acquisition, Village Oaks, under the trade name Precision Pathology Services, had licensed and developed CyPath[®] Lung as an LDT for sale to physicians.
-The license agreement provided that revenues from the sale would be split evenly between the Company and Village Oaks.
-In the second quarter of 2022, prior to the acquisition, we started to recognize revenue as part of a limited beta market testing program of the CyPath[®] Lung test.
-We have never been profitable, and as of June 30, 2024, we had total working capital of \$26,000 and an accumulated deficit of approximately \$48.7 million.
-We expect to continue to incur significant operating losses for the foreseeable future as we continue the development of our diagnostic tests and advance our diagnostic tests through clinical trials; however, we do expect revenue to increase due to the acquisition.
+Prior to acquisition of the clinical pathology laboratory by PPLS, Village Oaks, under the trade name Precision Pathology Services, had licensed and developed CyPath® Lung as a laboratory developed test ("LDT") for sale to physicians.
+The license agreement provided that revenues from the sale would be split evenly between us and Village Oaks.
+In the second quarter of 2022, prior to the acquisition, we started to recognize revenue as part of a limited beta market testing program of the CyPath® Lung test.
+We have never been profitable, and as of September 30, 2024, we had total working capital of approximately \$58,000 and an accumulated deficit of approximately \$50.7 million.
+We expect to continue to incur significant operating losses for the foreseeable future as we continue the development of our diagnostic tests and advance our diagnostic tests through clinical trials; however, we expect revenue to increase due to the acquisition of the clinical pathology laboratory (the "Acquisition").
 We intend to license our therapeutic products for clinical development should animal and pre-clinical studies prove successful.